-The Underline, Miami, Florida
+The Underline, Miami, Florida.
+Image credit: Anna Baez

-OBJECTIVE UD 3.2: Neighborhood Design Standards
+OBJECTIVE 3.2: UD Neighborhood Design

-Adopt design standards to promote strong, healthy, and beautiful neighborhoods that enhance the physical character and distinctive qualities of individual neighborhoods throughout the city.
+Standards Adopt design standards to promote strong, healthy, and beautiful neighborhoods that enhance the physical character and distinctive qualities of individual neighborhoods throughout thecity.

 POLICY UD 3.2.1: Improve the appearance and identity of the City's streets by applying uniform design and construction standards that promote an exceptional sense of place and include elements and street furniture that reflect the context and climate of the local environment, have a high-quality aesthetic, life-cycle and minimal maintenance requirements.